savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 8:29 PM Forgot to put the boundary death thingie, I'm foreal going to sleep (after I put a lil idea thing down)

 8:58 PM I lied, but I updated the readme file with more links.
 I'm ACTUALLY going to sleep this time

+## 10/14

+4:14 PM Created and deleted up_down_node

+I'm trying to make moving platforms for levels 4 and 5.
+I finished designing them already

+4:49 PM Actually created platform node

+5:19 PM I'm starting to work on the level 4 map and stuff.
+I don't know why it took me so long to set it up lol